-The TRC ratio will reflect the lifetime TRC, not an annual TRC ratio.
+2 The TRC ratio will reflect the lifetime TRC, not an annual TRC ratio, and does not included common costs.
 Total program costs and benefits are discounted back to PY8.
+Yearly cost and benefits are valued in their respective program years.
+The Portfolio Total is discounted back to PY8 and excludes common costs.